Staphorsius et al, 2015Puberty suppression and executive functioning: An fMRI-study in adolescents with gender dysphoria

 The authors test the effects of a mean 1.6 years of puberty suppression on performance in the Tower of London (ToL) cognitive test and brain region activation during this test.
-The treated group was twenty Gender Dysphoric (GD) adolescents (twelve female, eight male).
-The controls were a group of twenty untreated GD controls (untreated GD), and an additional group of forty-five participants without gender dysphoria.
+The treated group was twenty adolescents (twelve female, eight male) with gender dysphoria (GD).
+The controls were a group of twenty untreated GD controls (untreated GD), and an additional group of forty-five participants without GD.

 The ToL test involves a diagram of a set of pegs and coloured beads in a starting arrangement and target arrangement.
 Researchers ask the test-taker how many steps are required to shift the beads from start to target (Figure 1.).
 The participants also had their brains scanned with functional Magnetic Resonance Imaging while completing the test.